 3. Staffing and equipment requirements

-Once you’ve decided the mode of business activities, the process of allocating individuals in positions of responsibility across your business will begin.
+Once you’ve decided on the mode of business activities, the process of allocating individuals to positions of responsibility across your business will begin.
 In-dining restaurants require a higher number of staff to run operations smoothly.
-In case of cloud kitchens however, the staff requirement is significantly reduced due to the fact that not many individuals are required to run a kitchen-only business.
-Visas for staff under this type of business will be provided through the sponsorship of the entrepreneur.
-The main investment involved in this line of business is kitchen-related equipment and machinery.
-This includes appliances like refrigerators, ovens, utensils and more, depending on the cuisine your venture will specialize in.
-Machinery related to order synchronization and payment related systems is also a must-have in this industry.
+In the case of cloud kitchens, however, the staff requirement is significantly reduced due to the fact that not many individuals are required to run a kitchen-only business.
+Visas for staff under food business in the UAE will be provided through the sponsorship of the entrepreneur.
+The main investment involved in the line of food business in the UAE is kitchen-related equipment and machinery.
+This includes appliances like refrigerators, ovens, utensils, and more, depending on the cuisine your venture will specialize in.
+Machinery related to order synchronization and payment-related systems is also a must-have in this industry.

-Starting a food-related business in the UAE can seem daunting, with the licensing requirements and health standards amongst other decisions that may seem hard to make.
-Here at SPC Free Zone, our expert consultants break down the process involved in starting your own establishment, making your dream business setup in the UAE a reality.
+Starting a food business in the UAE can seem daunting, with the licensing requirements and health standards amongst other decisions that may seem hard to make.
+Here at SPC Free Zone (Sharjah Free Zone), our expert consultants break down the process involved in starting your own establishment and making your dream food business in the UAE a reality.
 Contact us at 800 SPC FZ to start your venture today.